mogu-lab/mogu-lab.github.io/pages/joining.md

 <!--
 ## Prospective Ph.D.
 Students and Postdocs

 We are looking to recruit Ph.D. students and postdocs for positions that will be **co-advised** by the PIs of three labs: [MOGU Lab](https://mogu-lab.github.io/), the [Data to Actionable Knowledge (DTAK) Lab](https://dtak.github.io/) at Harvard's School of Engineering and Applied Sciences (SEAS), and the [Nock Lab](https://nocklab.fas.harvard.edu/) at Harvard's Department of Psychology.
-Both the Ph.D. students and the postdocs will be housed at DTAK.

 **Prospective Ph.D.
 Students:** We are looking to admit 1-2 Ph.D. students to start in the Fall of 2025.
 For consideration, please apply to the Computer Science or Applied Math Ph.D. program at Harvard's SEAS.